shivaninyc/mental_health_research/README.md

 * Ran the Cook’s D and DFFITS with my final model to find and remove outliers

 ## Outliers Plots
+Points 14 and 26 were found to be outliers and removed from the model.
 ### Cook's D
 <img src="cooksd.png">